sumitkumar-00/disaster-response/README.md

 * nltk
 * pickle

-There is pipfile in the project directory that can be used install required packages
+There is pipfile in the project directory that can be used to install required packages

 ### Installation <a name='Installation'></a>
 Clone this git repository by executing `git clone https://github.com/sumitkumar-00/disaster-response` in console